 I’m a woman who walked around with clinical depression for years and came out of it on the other side, laughing.

 my loving family

-These days, I’m both a stay-at-home mom and a mom blogger—all of which is kind of a surprise, because I’m also the kid who got a job two days after turning 15, as soon as it was legal to work.
+These days, I’m both a stay-at-home mom, blogger, and Health Coach —all of which is kind of a surprise, because I’m also the kid who got a job two days after turning 15, as soon as it was legal to work.
 A couple of decades later, when I was married and pregnant with our second child, I had to go on bedrest—which is when I gained back the 100 pounds I had lost after packing them on for the birth of our oldest daughter.

 When our third child was diagnosed with autism, I realized I wouldn’t be going back to work at all—there were too many different therapies and appointments for it to be possible.
 I got depressed.
 I medicated myself with food.
 A lot of food.
 It got to the point where I didn’t recognize myself anymore.
 Not only did I look like Fat Bastard from the Austin Powers movies, but I didn’t recognize my life either—if I wasn’t working, who was I?